Homesapp/Homesapp2/replit.md

 # HomesApp - Smart Real Estate

 ## Overview
 HomesApp is a comprehensive SaaS platform for smart real estate property management in Tulum, Quintana Roo.
-It supports multiple user roles (master, admin, seller, owner, client, lawyer) and offers features for property management, appointment scheduling, client presentations, service coordination, and offer processing with counter-negotiation.
+It supports multiple user roles and offers features for property management, appointment scheduling, client presentations, service coordination, and offer processing with counter-negotiation.
 The platform aims to provide a professional, data-rich user experience with robust role-based access, Google Calendar integration, a service provider marketplace, digital agreement signing, legal document elaboration, and a powerful back office.
 Its strategic ambition is to dominate the Tulum real estate market through advanced commission systems, marketing automation, predictive analytics, and AI-powered functionalities.

 ## User Preferences
 Preferred communication style: Simple, everyday language.

-## Contact Information
-Official company contact details used throughout the application:
-- Email: administracion@tulumrentalhomes.com.mx
-- Phone: +52 984 321 3385

-These contact details are displayed in:
-- Property submission success page (PropertySubmissionSuccess.tsx)
-- Public dashboard footer (PublicDashboard.tsx)
-- Privacy policy page (Privacy.tsx)
-- Terms and conditions page (Terms.tsx)

 ## System Architecture
 The platform is built on a modern web stack, prioritizing a professional, responsive, accessible, and internationalized user experience.